-Burn severity is assessed by the burn size (% total body surface area) and depth (first to fourth degree).
-Associated injuries (such as inhalation injury or trauma) adversely affect the prognosis.
+Severity is assessed by burn size (% total body surface area) and depth (first to fourth degree).

 Most burns can be managed in an outpatient setting.
 Early management affects long-term outcome.